Robert J. Odegard

 Robert J. Odegard (December 22, 1920 – September 20, 2013) was an American businessman and politician.

 Life and career

 Born in Princeton, Minnesota, Odegard served in the United States Navy during World War II.
-He received his bachelor's degree in agricultural economics from University of Minnesota.
-He was the manager of the family business and the executive director of the University of Minnesota Foundation.
+He received his bachelor's degree in agricultural economics from University of Minnesota and later managed his family's business.
+He also served as the executive director of the University of Minnesota Foundation.
 Odegard served in the Minnesota House of Representatives in 1961 and 1962 as a Republican.
 He ran for the United States House of Representatives in 1962 and 1964 and lost the elections.
-He died in Naples, Florida.
+He died Naples, Florida.